What You Will Learn:

 Using a toothpick or a headpin will allow you to drag the resin over to the side edges.
 You can also use the toothpick or headpin to remove excess resin.

 As the resin is curing, air bubbles will rise to the surface.
 Use your breath to exhale in a “huff” on the resin.
 This will cause the air in the bubbles to expand and pop.

 Using a wet-wipe, clean off any resin that might be on the sides of the bezel.
 Let the resin dry for 12-14 hours.
 It will be dry to the touch, but resin continues to cure over the next 72 hours.

 TIP: I have poured my colorized resin over uncured Epoxy Clay and have had no issues with the inks running.
 If you aren’t using Epoxy Clay and StazOn Ink, you may need to let the clay cure prior to pouring on the colorized resin.

 Assemble the links back together, or create a design that is uniquely your own!

 Here is a tutorial video where I talk you through the process!

 With each of our Buy & Try Tutorials, all of the supplies you will need are available for purchase.

-- Shop Wholesale Buy & Try Rubber Stamping on Crystal Clay with Colorized Resin
+- Shop Wholesale Buy & Try Rubber Stamping on Epoxy Clay with Colorized Resin

 - Stamps & Ink